Bypassing the lattice BCS-BEC crossover in strongly correlated superconductors: resilient coherence from multiorbital physics: Phenomenological Ginzburg--Landau theory with finite-momentum pairing

 Since the supercurrent $\bm{j}$ is directly related to the vector potential $\bm{A}$, it is possible to derive the London equation within GL theory.
 We obtain the second London equation by taking the curl of Eq.~(\ref{eq:GL_j_derivation}) with $\bm{q}=0$ such that

-Here, the London penetration depth \lamL is introduced which, in turn, can be reformulated to depend on the correlation length and depairing current:
+Here, the London penetration depth $\lambda_{\mathrm{L}}$ is introduced which, in turn, can be reformulated to depend on the correlation length and depairing current:

-The temperature dependence with the quartic power stated here is empirical (derived from the Gorter-Casimir model) and often used to fit experimental data~\cite{Bardeen1956,Bardeen1957,Khalatnikov1959,Tinkham2004}.
-In Sec.~\ref{sec:jdp_and_lamL}, we show that this temperature dependence models our DMFT data better than a linear power law as assumed in GL theory.
+The temperature dependence with the quartic power stated here is empirical (derived from the Gorter--Casimir model) and often used to fit experimental data [\href{https://doi.org/10.1103/PhysRev.108.1175}{39}, 40].
+In Note~\ref{sec:jdp_and_lamL}, we show that this temperature dependence models our DMFT data better than a linear power law as assumed in GL theory.

-To summarize, we directly obtain the correlation length $\xi$ and depairing current \jdp from introducing the FMP constraint to the OP via $\Psi_{\bm{q}}(\bm{r}) = |\Psi_{\bm{q}}|\eiqr$.
-In a second step, we can derive the London penetration depth \lamL from these two quantities.
-This connection also holds in microscopic theories, where we calculate the OP and current density from the Nambu-Gor'kov Green function (see Sec. \ref{sec:Further_discussion_of_length_calculation}).
-Lastly, we want to note that the analysis of length scales $\xi$ and $\lamL$ as done in this work is equivalent to discussing energy scales of Higgs and Nambu-Goldstone modes~\cite{Pekker2015,Shimano2020}.
+To summarize, we obtain the correlation length $\xi(T)$ and depairing current $j_{\mathrm{dp}}(T)$ from analyzing the OP $\Psi_{\bm{q}}(\bm{r}) = |\Psi_{\bm{q}}|\mathrm{e}^{i\bm{qr}}$ subject to the FMP constraint.
+In a second step, we can derive the London penetration depth $\lambda_{\mathrm{L}}(T)$ from these two quantities.
+This connection also holds in microscopic theories, where we calculate the OP and current density from the Nambu--Gor'kov Green function (see main text and Note \ref{sec:SC_quant_calc_details}).
+Lastly, we want to note that the analysis of length scales $\xi(T)$ and $\lambda_{\mathrm{L}}(T)$ as done in this work is equivalent to discussing energy scales of Higgs and Nambu--Goldstone modes [\href{https://doi.org/10.1146/annurev-conmatphys-031119-050813}{3}].